rmetzler/bliki/wiki/people/rape-culture-and-men.md

 Reading more recent postings on the idea of "rape culture", however, paints a very different picture of the same word.
-"Raped at a party", "too drunk to consent", and other depictions of rape as an act of exploitation rather than violence.
+"Raped at a party", "too drunk to consent", and other depictions of rape as an act of exploitation (or, appallingly, convenience) rather than violence.

-Let me be perfectly clear here: without _active consent_, any sexual contact is rape.
+Let me be perfectly clear here: without _active consent_, any sexual contact is rape or is on the road to it.
 In that sense, violence, exploitation, intoxication and other forms of coercion are interchangeable and equally vile.

 However, when the public idea of rape is limited to rapes with overt violence, it's really easy to excuse non-violent coerced sex as "not really rape".
 After